steltenpower/PowerGists/animation.md

 ---

 ### WHY ESPECIALLY NON-TECHIES :heart: THIS
 Without being forced to code yourself, you can have shorter feedback cycles with your techy colleagues (or support staff).
-After a while however, many do surprise themselves with a little coding in R, Python or any of the other available languages.
+After a while however, many do surprise themselves with a little coding.

 As these notebooks are built on web technology, you can include/embed almost anything found on the web⁴.
 The helpful communities around them have also created all sorts of things to extend them, so many of your "wouldn't it be nice if …"-wishes are already implemented and available.
 Plus you can still use any application outside the notebook, while using the flow of the notebook to coordinate, for example: call an outside script to add a manual overlay, or get notified that after the last input change no new file was saved yet for the output of a manual step.